belalugaX/rigid-origami/README.md

 Any violation of the two conditions results in a terminal game state.

 ### Results
-The episodes (origami patterns) of highest return are documented in the results directory per experiment.
-For each best episode three files, a *.png* of the corresponding origami graph, folded shape *.obj* and animation *.gif* are stored.
+The best episodes (origami patterns) are documented in the results directory per experiment.
+For each best episode three files, a *PNG* of the corresponding origami graph, folded shape *OBJ* and animation *GIF* are stored.

 |       Origami Graph (Pattern)                     |   Folded Shape                                    |   Folding Animation
 |   :-----------:                                   |   :---------------:                               |   :---------------: